-Questions at a Walk-in Clinic What's your first name?
+A What's your first name?
 What's your last name?
 What's your date of birth?
 What's your address?
 What's your first language?
 Can I see your health card please?
-Are you taking any medication?
-Do you have any allergies?
+Are you taking any Do you have any Who is your emerg medication? allergies? contact?
 Who is your emergency contact?
-Do you have a middle name?
-Do you have a family doctor?
+Do you have a middle Do you have a family who is your fam doctor? doctor?
 Who is your family doctor?
 What's the matter?
 Do you have any other symptoms?
 How long have you had this problem?
 Can you describe what's wrong?
 Can you tell me about the problem?
 What medicine are you taking?